 Apartment renovation in a 1936 functionalist building.

-The esthetic of the interior have been inspired by the rough expression found in the existing structure with exposed pipes, thin uninsulated concrete walls and a typical functionalist floor height.
+The aesthetic of the interior have been inspired by the rough expression found in the existing structure with exposed pipes, thin uninsulated concrete walls and a typical functionalist floor height.
 With rising prices for apartments in the city centre and a highly competitive housing market the apartment has been made as a small house for a family that wants to live in the city centre.

 Photos by: Hans Petter Smeby / Nytt Rom magazine